 It is nice to treat yourself to things now and again that don’t necessarily serve a purpose.

-But… if you usually overdo this, you should try and put your consumerism to an end.
+But… if you overdo this, you should put your consumerism to an end.

-Not only will this stop you from living a cluttered life, but it will also save you a lot of money.
+Not only will this stop you from living a cluttered life, it will save you a lot of money.

 Take a moment to think how much the average American spends each day while they’re shopping, on stuff that they wouldn’t necessarily purchase if they weren’t physically present in the store.

-Stay away from stores unless you’re going out with a specific purchase in mind, as you could come out with a lot of items that you didn’t even want!
+Stay away from stores unless you’re going out with a specific purchase in mind.
+Or..you could come out with a lot of items that you didn’t even want!
 (We are all guilty of this!)

-On any given day of the week, almost 40% of Americans are tucking into a fast food meal.
+On any given day of the week, almost 40% of Americans are indulging in a fast food meal.

-All over the world people are eating foods that aren’t really good for them, just to get a quick fix and to quench their hunger.
+All over the world people are eating foods that aren’t really good for them, just to get a quick fix.

-Perhaps, when it comes to living a minimalistic life, we need to go back to basics.
+When it comes to food and living a minimalistic life, we need to go back to basics.

-This does not just apply to food.
-It can also be said of alcohol and other things that are simply toxic for our bodies.
+This also applies to alcohol and other things that are simply toxic for our bodies.

-Symptoms of addiction effects the entire family, so see what you can do to help your family to live better.
+Note: Symptoms of addiction affects the entire family.
+So explore what you can do to help your family to live better.